 AKF Programs & Services

 The American Kidney Fund was founded in 1971 to save the life of one person who needed help paying for dialysis.
-More than 40 years later, AKF has become the leading source of direct, treatment-related financial assistance to people in the United States who are living with chronic kidney disease.
+More than 40 years later, AKF has become the leading source of direct, treatment-related financial assistance to people in the United States who are living with kidney failure.
 In 2013, AKF provided treatment-related financial assistance to more than 87,000 dialysis patients nationwide.

 Grants from the American Kidney Fund